Propagators Beyond The Standard Model: Introduction

+Quite recently, however, the BSM sector saw the inclusion of new theoretical elements.
+These new elements are spinor fields still belonging to the $(1/2, 0)\oplus(0, 1/2)$ representation but having mass-dimension $1$, that is spinor fields whose quantum field propagator does not have the structure of a fermion propagator (mass-simension $3/2$) but that of a boson propagator (mass-dimension $1$) \cite{dharamboson,dharamnewfermions}.
+Conversely, one could also think to introduce a theory of scalar fields with fermionic propagator (mass-dimension $3/2$).
+At this point, we call attention to the fact that spinors are neither fermionic nor bosonic.
+They can be used to construct quantum fields, and these fields may be fermionic or bosonic.
+The kind of field is intrinsically connected according the definition of the dual structure, the reader may refer to the well posed definitions in \cite{dharamboson,dharam2022spin}.

-In the present work, we look towards establishing the most general form for the propagators of theories within the scope of the BMS.
-For that, the method employed here point towards defining a mapping between spinors, and, then, write the propagator in terms of the physical information that connects spinors of the different classes given in \cite{rodolfobosonsphases}.
-As one can see, our programme splits into two fundamental steps: define how the spinors relate to each other and, consequently, how the dual structures are connected and, finally, how it directly affects the spin sums.
-That said, we emphasize that the efficiency of our method resides in, based on a pre-established structure, to obtain the propagator accordingly some matrix multiplications.
+In the present work, we aim at establishing the most general form of propagators for these fields, whether they are fermions with bosonic propagators or bosons with fermionic propagators.

+For this, the method we employ is build on defining a map between spinors, and then write the propagator in terms of the physical information that connects spinors of the different classes as given in \cite{rodolfobosonsphases}.
+Our program, hence, splits into two fundamental steps: define how the spinors relate to each other, and then, see how the dual structures are connected and how this affects the spin-sum relations.

-Finally, we show that propagators can be written as a momentum-dependent term and another term depending on the identity matrix.
-The most general form of the propagator, for spin $1/2$ theories, is intrinsically written in terms of the identity matrix; while the momentum-dependent part is related to a very certain set of spinors.
+We will show that propagators can be written as a momentum-dependent term plus another term proportional to the identity, as one would expect in quantum field theoretical constructions.

-The paper is organized as it follows: in the next section we explore the mathematical aspects of the mass-dimension-one fermions and also the spin-half bosonic spinors which will be useful for the development proposed here.
-In Sect. \ref{generalpropagatorboson} we explore a mathematical device which allow to write the propagator in a general form, and employing a mapping procedure among spinors we define the amplitude of propagation for any case.
-The Sect. \ref{sect-connection} is reserved to evince a possible connection, which is performed by the chiral symmetry, among propagators for usual fermions, mass-dimension-one fermions and spin-half bosons.
-Going further, in sect.\ref{sect-polar}, we implement the polar formalism to obtain relevant physical information concerning the spin-half bosons, exhibiting an expected result on bosonization.
-Finally, in sect.\ref{concluding}, we conclude.
+The paper is organized as follows: in the first section we explore the mathematical aspects of the mass-dimension $1$ fermions and the spin-$1/2$ bosonic spinors.
+In Sect. \ref{generalpropagatorboson} we explore a mathematical device that allows us to write the propagator in a general form, employing a mapping procedure among spinors to define the amplitude of propagation in all cases, and evincing a possible connection among propagators given in terms of the chiral symmetry.
+Finally, in sect.\ref{concluding}, we conclude with some general remarks.